sharp0900/S4T2TM2/Design_Document.md

 	2. If they are working on a new task they enter it into a text field.
 Otherwise, they select the desired task from a drop down menu.
 	3. After hitting submit the name of the task and the current system time is added into the database with the "start" property
 - **Flow of Events for Alternate Scenarios**
-	1. If the use selects a task currently in process, the database displays "That task has already been started at TIMESTAMP"
+	1. If the use selects a task currently in process, the database displays "That task has already been started at <TIMESTAMP>"

 ### 2. Stop Existing Task
 - **Related Requirements:** TODO